gobwas/influent.rs/README.md

 ## Overview

-This is a InfluxDB driver for Rust apps.
+This is an InfluxDB driver for Rust.

-Currently, it only supports write methods.

 ## Install